Allergy, Immunodeficiency, Autoimmunity and COVID-19 Vaccination Frequently Asked Questions (FAQ)

 It is possible for people who have already had COVID-19 to have the vaccine.
 The vaccine can offer more protection or boost any antibodies (immunoglobulins) that the body has already made in response to COVID-19.
 Vaccination is therefore recommended even if a person has already had COVID-19.

 Q 19: Will COVID-19 vaccines be effective against new variants of the SARS-CoV-2 coronavirus?

 Clinical trials have shown that the vaccine stimulates the immune system to make antibodies (immunoglobulins) that are able to respond to a variety of mutations.

 Technology used in vaccine development is adaptable to change if this occurs, in the same way that the influenza vaccine ingredients also change each season.
-Developments in this area will be closely monitored.
+Developments in this area are being closely monitored.

-Until we know if vaccines prevent the spread of COVID-19, and how long immunity lasts due to the vaccine, it is very important that the following measures continue to be followed, even if you have been vaccinated:
+Until we know more about how vaccines prevent the spread of COVID-19, and how long immunity lasts due to the vaccine, it is important that the following measures continue to be followed, even if you are vaccinated.

 For further information go to www.allergy.org.au/members/covid-19

 For more information go to www.allergy.org.au

 To support allergy and immunology research go to www.allergyimmunology.org.au/donate

 ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.